MoTrPAC/MotrpacBicQC/README.md

 [![CircleCI](https://circleci.com/gh/MoTrPAC/MotrpacBicQC.svg?style=svg)](https://circleci.com/gh/MoTrPAC/MotrpacBicQC)

-## Overview
+# Overview

-This package provides a set of functions for Primary and Secondary QC/QA analysis of datasets generated and submitted by the Chemical Analysis Sites (CAS).
+This package provides a set of functions for Primary and Secondary QC/QA analysis of datasets generated and submitted by the MoTrPAC Chemical Analysis Sites (CAS).

-Currently includes Metabolomics datasets only.
+Currently supports Metabolomics datasets only.

-## Installation
+# Installation

-### R and RStudio
+## R and RStudio

 Download and install R and RStudio (if you don't have it already)

-### This package
+## This package

 Open RStudio and